SegevHaviv/NLTK-Sentiment-Analysis/Readme.md

 <h1> Sentinment Alaysis</h1>
-An NLTK project to determine whether a movie review is bad or good.
+An NLTK project to determine through a movie review if the movie is bad or good.
 Used Python and NLTK libraries.